Poset-free Families and Lubell-boundedness: Introduction

-Since the family $\B(n,e)$, where $e=e(P)$, contains no $P$, it is clear that when $\pi(P)$ exists, it must be at least $e(P)$.
-Griggs and Lu then conjectured that in fact $\pi(P)=e(P)$ for general~$P$.
-They presented some new families of posets for which the conjecture holds~\cite{GriLu}, and they improved the known bounds on $\pi(P)$ for some families for which the existence of $\pi(P)$ is still not settled.
-It remains a daunting problem to obtain $\pi(P)$, even for some particular small posets $P$.
+Griggs and Lu presented several new families of posets for which the their conjecture holds~\cite{GriLu}, and they improved the known bounds on $\pi(P)$ for some families for which the existence of $\pi(P)$ is still not settled.
+One noteworthy discovery is due to Bukh~\cite{Buk}, who proves the existence of $\pi(P)$ for all tree posets.
+Moreover, for tree posets $\pi(P)$ is the height of $P$ minus one, which is indeed $e(P)$.

+Still it remains a daunting problem to obtain $\pi(P)$, even for certain small posets $P$.
 The most-studied case is the {\em diamond poset\/} $\D_2$, consisting of four elements $A,B,C,D$ with $A<B,C$ and $B,C<D$.
-While the conjectured value of $\pi(\D_2)$ is $e(\D_2)=2$, a series of studies has so far only brought down the upper bound to $2.25$~\cite{KraMarYou}, and the existence of $\pi(\D_2)$ remains unproven.
+While the conjectured value of $\pi(\D_2)$ is $e(\D_2)=2$, a series of studies has so far only brought the upper bound down to $2.25$~\cite{KraMarYou}.
+The existence of $\pi(\D_2)$ remains unproven.
 It appears that additional tools must be developed.
+While many researchers continue to look for improved upper bounds for the diamond poset, this paper takes a different approach, which is to develop theoretical tools to greatly expand the list of posets that satisfy the Griggs-Lu Conjecture.

-In their subsequent work with Lu~\cite{GriLiLu}, the authors discovered that for a $P$-free family $\F$, it can be valuable to consider the average number of times a random full chain of subsets of $[n]$ intersects $\F$, which they called the Lubell function of $\F$, denoted $\hb(\F)$.
-With this approach, they were able to obtain new families of posets $P$ that satisfy the conjecture.
-Griggs and Li~\cite{GriLi} subsequently described a ``partition method" for using the Lubell function to derive simple new proofs of several fundamental poset examples satisfying the conjecture.
+In their subsequent work with Lu~\cite{GriLiLu}, the authors learned that for a $P$-free family $\F$, it can be valuable to consider the average number of times a random full chain of subsets of $[n]$ intersects $\F$, which they called the Lubell function of $\F$, denoted $\hb(\F)$.
+The present authors~\cite{GriLi} described a ``partition method" for using the Lubell function to derive simple new proofs of several fundamental poset examples satisfying the conjecture.